 Screenings run from Wednesday to Sunday from the early afternoon.
 There will be two screenings (a matinee and an evening slot) a day in all three cinemas.
 We have staggered the start and end times of all screenings to avoid crossover of audiences, minimise queuing and allow for cleaning between each screening.

-When you arrive for your film (the cinema doors will be open 30 minutes before start times, giving you loads of time to get comfortable) you will be met by a member of our Front of House team who will invite you to use the hand sanitiser provided, ask you to scan your own ticket and direct you to your seat.
+When you arrive for your film (the cinema doors will be open 30 minutes before start times, giving you loads of time to get comfortable) you will be met by a member of our Front of House team who will invite you to scan your own ticket and direct you to your seat.

 Whilst you are in the cinemas please wear a face covering and do not eat.
 You can bring drinks from Undershed into the cinemas.
 We ask everyone to be mindful that some people are unable to wear a face covering and the reasons for that might not be immediately apparent.

 Before every film we'll show you a short welcome video (with BSL translation and Audio Description) that details the procedures we've put in place, what to do in the space, and how to respect everyone in it.

 Sign up to our weekly email to receive all the details of the cinema programme.